10 Operations and Analytics

 mgcv::gam(variable ~ s(cumprob),data = freq_table)

-Remember that if you fit a polynomial with more than three degrees, you are asking for trouble.
+freq_table$pred_gam <- predict(fit_gm)Keep in mind that if you fit a polynomial with more than three degrees you are asking for trouble.
 I am doing it here to demonstrate how good it might look, but it is a bad idea.
 You are asking for an unpredictable model.
-So please don’t do it.
+Don’t do it.

 #-----------------------------------------------------------------